MICHAEL LANTRIP WROTE THE BOOK ON SECTION 1031

 Click on any of the links to see the proof of the statements.

-And, finally, it is always a good idea to look at the tax return you’ll be filing, and what information you will be putting on it.
+And, finally, before you start a real estate transaction, it is always a good idea to look at the tax return you’ll be filing, and what information you will be required to put on it.
 Read about Form 8824.

 Now, for Newbies (we all were at one time), learn about the language and the players involved in a Section 1031 Exchange below.